-In 2013, a total of €2,812 thousand was paid to members of senior management.
-This amount includes the remuneration paid to three members of senior management who left office in the course of the year, as specified below:
+In 2014, a total of €2,861 thousand was paid to members of senior management.
+This amount includes the remuneration paid to a member of senior management, Juan Pons Guardia, who left his office of General Manager of Strategy and Regulation on 23 July 2014, and the remuneration paid in 2014 to the Head of Internal Audit.